-I have a few blog comments on my Executive Resume Branding blog waiting to be approved that disparage opinions of mine and demean me as a person.
+I have a few blog comments on my blog waiting to be approved that disparage opinions of mine and demean me as a person.
 I choose not to approve and post them.

-I read a blog post recently on a highly-esteemed site that basically dissed career coaches as dispensers of damaging job seeking advice, and then at the end of the post, dug the knife in by daring any of us in the profession to rebut.
+A highly-esteemed site posted an article recently that basically dissed those of us in the careers industry as dispensers of damaging job seeking advice.
+Then at the end of the post, they dug the knife in by daring any of us in the profession to rebut.
 The author was clearly looking to boost her blog comments, and delighted in the repercussions she hoped she’d set in motion.

 In my world, Dale Carnegie’s core principles should always hold true – for real-life and virtual interaction: